Clarksville High School Basics of the College Admission Process – Graduating Year

 • The Guidance Office will schedule and announce these visits.

-• Sign up on the sign-up sheets in the Guidance Office to meet with representatives, if applicable.
+• Sign up through the Google Forms posted in the “Class of” Google Classroom to meet with representatives, if applicable.

-• Check Scoir, announcements, or the Guidance Secretary to see the schools that will be visiting.
+• Check frequently…”Class of” Google Classroom, announcements, Scoir, or the Guidance Secretary to see the schools that will be visiting.

 College Campus Visits